-On this page we present the salient features of the Spanish Economy since the onset of the Great Recession in historical perspective, where the comparison is with the prior business cycles that we identify in Spain given available data.
-We able to identify three cycles.
+On this page we present the salient features of the Spanish economy since the onset of the Great Recession in a global perspective, where the comparison is with the EU28 and the United States.

 The Role of Government

 Spain entered the Great Recession with a modest level of outstanding federal debt but more than doubled its debt-to-GDP ratio during its recovery.

 The cause of this dramatic increase it likely a combination of two factors: increased government spending and lagged interest payments.

 Following the Great Recession, government expenditures increased far more than in both the U.S. At the same time, however, interest payable for Spain continued to increase until 2014Q1, at which point it began to decline.
 This suggest to us that Spain had difficulty meeting its interest payments following any increases in the Federal deficit needed to increase government consumption.